danielrriggs/danielrriggs.github.io/content/Samskara.md

 A lot of what hold us back and propel us forward are samskaras.

+Samskaras can exist to protect us in some way.
+- *For example, we may have an attribute of our identity which prevents us from looking at other parts of ourselves.*

 Our [[Citta]] has a storehouse of all of our samskaras.
 The [[Buddhi]] is constantly scanning for the appropriate samskara to use in a given environment.
 - *For example, if I have a phobia of dogs because I was bitten by a dog as a child, that samskara isn't going to be active when I'm riding on the subway.
 But the moment the doors open and a guy with a big dog walks onto the subway, it's activated.
 The [[Buddhi]] calls up negative emotional energy, in this case.*